Common Zinnia Problems You Shouldn't Ignore

 While it's true that zinnia meltdown isn't fully understood, researchers believe there may now be a potential correlation between temperature and infection; a 2018 survey by the Association of Specialty Cut Flower Growers Research Foundation found that 58.7% of meltdown reports occurred during periods of high temperatures and humidity.
 While some things are a mystery with meltdown, we do know that prevention is crucial, especially since there's no guaranteed cure for zinnia meltdown yet.

 To give your zinnias the best shot at avoiding or fighting meltdown, start with the layout and planting area you're designing, because proper air circulation is vital.
 The aforementioned survey found that 53.3% of respondents believed growing zinnias in enclosed spaces like greenhouses increased the likelihood of meltdowns.
-So, when planting zinnias be sure to space plants at least 8 inches apart and avoid overcrowding.
+So, be sure to space plants at least 8 inches apart and avoid overcrowding.
 Also, refrain from overhead watering, as this fosters fungal growth, and ensure well-draining soil to prevent root rot, which weakens plants.
-If you think you're seeing signs of meltdown like wilted flowers and black stems, remove the affected plants or blooms to minimize spread as quickly as possible and double check your plant spacing.
+If you think you're seeing signs of meltdown like wilted blooms and black stems right after harvesting for cut flowers, remove the affected plants to minimize spread as quickly as possible and double-check your plant spacing.

 Whiteflies will feed on zinnias and weaken their cell structures